 While a volatility ratio measures the volatility of an individual share against a benchmark, investors typically use a volatility index to gauge the volatility of the benchmark itself against its historical levels.
 Volatility, by nature, is unpredictable.

-Take the ASX 200's performance in 2020 and 2021 as an example.
+Take the ASX 200's performance over the past few years as an example.

-In 2020, ASX 200 shares crashed by 32.5% between mid-February and mid-March, only to rebound 36.7% by the end of the year.
-As such, we can consider 2020 to be a high volatility year for ASX 200 shares.
+In 2020, ASX 200 shares crashed by 32.5% between mid-February and mid-March due to the onset of COVID-19, only to rebound 36.7% by the end of the year.
+We can consider 2020 a high-volatility year for ASX 200 shares.

 Does volatility matter?

 Theoretically, an individual share's volatility doesn't make it a good or bad investment in and of itself.
 A company's ability to bring in and grow revenue and earnings dictates its potential success or failure as an investment asset.